(Updated January 2017)

 Evacuees receive JPY 100,000 ($1,030) per month in psychological suffering compensation.
 The money is tax-exempt and paid unconditionally.
 In October 2013, about 84,000 evacuees received the payments.
 Statistics indicate that an average family of four has received about JPY 90 million ($900,000) in compensation from Tepco.
 The average compensation for real estate was JPY 49.1 million ($490,000), JPY 10.9 million ($110,000) for lost wages, and JPY 30 million ($300,000) as “consolation money” for pain and suffering.
 (Asahi Shimbun 26/10/13)

 The Fukushima prefecture has 17,000 government-financed temporary housing units for some 29,500 evacuees from the accident.
-The prefectural government says residents can continue to use these until March 2015.
+The prefectural government said residents could continue to use these until March 2015.
 The number compares with very few built in Miyagi, Iwate and Aomori prefectures for the 222,700 tsunami survivor refugees there.
-(Japan Times 17/11/13) Another reported contrast from the Reconstruction Agency is that some $30 billion has been paid to 84,000 nuclear accident refugees but only some $20 billion to 300,000 tsunami survivors in the Tohoku region.
+(Japan Times 17/11/13) Another reported contrast from the Reconstruction Agency is that some $30 billion had been paid to 84,000 nuclear accident refugees but only some $20 billion to 300,000 tsunami survivors in the Tohoku region.

 An August 2012 Reconstruction Agency report also considered workers at Fukushima power plant.
 Of almost 1500 surveyed, many were stressed, due to evacuating their homes (70%), believing they had come close to death (53%), the loss of homes in the tsunami (32%), deaths of colleagues (20%) and of family members (6%) mostly in the tsunami.
 The death toll directly due to the nuclear accident or radiation exposure remained zero, but stress and disruption due to the continuing evacuation remains high.